 Yes, I know.
 Amazing!
 But it's true and VERY FEW PEOPLE KNOW ABOUT THIS!

-Here is a virtually unlimited resource that can provide you
+Here is a virtually unlimited resource that

-with information, commentary, opinion, emotion, music, health
+can provide you with information, commentary, opinion, emotion,

-and on.
+list goes on and on.
 What we have here is the ORIGINAL Information Superhighway

 rolled into one little inexpensive piece of electronics that